etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 Fine-tuning methods:
 - Supervised fine-tuning
-	- Introducing too much unknown information can make the llm more prone to extrinsic hallucinations.
+	- Introducing too much unknown information can make the LLM more prone to extrinsic hallucinations.
 	- Also makes learning slower in comparison to unseen datasets that reiterates known information (but this part is relatively intuitive)
 - Reinforcement learning from human feedback ([[alignment#rlhf|RLHF]])
 - Parameter efficient fine-tuning (PEFT): freezes model weights but adds **adapters**, a small number of additional trainable parameters to be combined back into the weight matrix.